Trending Topics

 In the days following a fatal shooting involving a federal ICE officer in Minneapolis, new video angles, witness statements and investigative details have steadily emerged — reshaping early assumptions and intensifying public debate.

-In this episode of the Shots Fired Podcast, co-hosts Mark Redlich and Kyle Schoberg walk through the incident frame by frame, examining what officers faced in the moment, how tactics and positioning played a role, and why politically charged reactions can complicate the investigative process before all facts are known.
+In an episode of the Shots Fired Podcast, co-hosts Mark Redlich and Kyle Schoberg walk through the incident frame by frame, examining what officers faced in the moment, how tactics and positioning played a role, and why politically charged reactions can complicate the investigative process before all facts are known.

 Key takeaways from this episode